primev/contracts/README.md

 #### Functions

-- `registerAndPrepay`: Registers a bidder and prepays ETH.
+- `prepay`: Registers a bidder and prepays ETH.
-- `checkPrepayedAmount`: Checks the prepayed amount for a given bidder.
+- `getAllowance`: Checks the prepayed amount for a given bidder.
 - `depositFunds`: Deposits additional funds into the contract.
 - `retrieveFunds`: Retrieves a specific amount of funds for a bidder and sends them to a provider.